Steps for Completing Your MS Degree

 - Complete coursework with a GPA of 3.0

-of the second year; see below for instructions.
+the second semester of the second year; see below for instructions.

 - If you have completed your research, you must have your thesis approved by your MS Advisory committee and you must submit your thesis in its final form by April 1.
 See Thesis Forms and Documents on the GAPE website for submission details.